sccn/REST/README.md

     Retain remaining channels?: if you want to keep un-selected channels in the data, check the box
-3. If channel location has been imported in EEG.channlocs, Press button ''Run'' directly OR you can selcet a user defined lead field file, and then Press button ''Run''
-3. (a) Load channel location in EEGLAB
+3. If channel location has been imported in EEG.channlocs, Press button ''Run'' directly OR you can selcet a user defined lead field file, and then Press button ''Run'' 3(a).
+Load channel location in EEGLAB
      Edit--> channel locations --> OK
      Default head model is a 3-concentric sphere head model,more details can be seen in Dong et al., 2017
 ```matlab